Claude Code Connector

 Interception

-Traffic is intercepted for the domain:
+Traffic is intercepted for the domains:

 With URL pattern filter: